WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.15.11 ###
 * New: Add support for "The7" theme
+* Change: Add "sermon" order to [sermon_images] shortcode.
+It will order the series by newest sermon
 * Fix: Improve the speed of post saving on websites with many sermons
 * Dev: Fix terms not having sermon date set